sinneren/jToggler/README.md

 $('.jtoggler').jtoggler();
 ```

-For using labels add to input data-attribute: `data-label="Your text label"`
+For using labels add to input data-attribute: `data-jtlabel="Your text label"`

+## Events

+After toggling on document object triggered event `jt:toggled` with additional parameter named *target*